Lazaretto (song)

 The studio version of the song was released on April 21 on YouTube, and on April 22 the single was available for purchase digitally and as an instant download with all iTunes Lazaretto album pre-orders.

-A music video for "Lazaretto" was created by Jonas & François.

-The song is a playable track in Guitar Hero Live and Rock Band 4.
-The song could also be heard in the TV Show Black Lighting.

 Background

 According to White, the musical arrangement to "Lazaretto" was inspired by MC Lyte's 1989 hit single "Cha Cha Cha".

 Critical reception

 In one positive review that emphasized White's guitar prowess, Billboard wrote that the single "is in-and-out, leaving the listener panting and ready to hear more from White's new album."
 Giving the single four stars, Chuck Arnold of People said that on the track, White "unleashes one of his funkiest grooves since 'Seven Nation Army'."
 Madison Vain, with Entertainment Weekly called the song a "dense, manic, and fantastically indulgent display of musicality," and said it "further cement[s] his position as rock & roll's primal keeper of the flame."

 The song was nominated for two Grammy Awards—Best Rock Song and Best Rock Performance—winning the latter.